-Intruder Alert Lighting Systems (13)
+Intruder Alert Lighting Systems (16)

-Exhibiting at Security Essen, Hall 5, Booth B48.
-Version 8.0 of long-range award-winning LiDAR – the REDSCAN RLS-3060 series and its configuration software REDSCAN Manager are both available.
-The new firmware enables additional detection modes including loitering detection, day/night pattern to the 30m radius RLS-3060L, while it allows the high end model to extend its detection area to 50m radius.
-Both models, the RLS-3060L and RLS-3060SH will offer more flexibility in managing dry contacts with the option to switch from normally open (N.O.) to normally closed (N.C.).
-The RLS-3060L model ver.
-8.0 features more detection zones and detection modes as well as greater flexibility with settings.
-The standard 2D LiDAR provides 30m radius detection range with 4 detection zones when used in analogue configuration and 8 zones in IP configuration.
-Loitering and selectable pattern modes are now available.
-Alarm duration and detection time settings are also more adjustable.
+Version 8.0 of long-range award-winning LiDAR – the REDSCAN RLS-3060 series and its configuration software REDSCAN Manager are both now available.
+The laser sensor with the new firmware version, together with the new configuration software provide a number of new features for both the standard model, RLS-3060L, and the high-end model, RLS-3060SH.
+The RLS-3060SH will offer more flexibility in managing dry contacts with the option to switch from normally open (N.O.) to normally closed (N.C.).
 The RLS-3060-SH provides additional detection modes to the L model, such as indoor ceiling protection and vehicle detection mode, and has one major new feature – an extended detection area between 30 and 50m.
 When used in horizontal detection it creates a pre-warning zone from 30 to 50m radius that is able to detect larger objects such as vehicles.
 In vertical mode when mounted at 3m off the ground, it can detect a standing or squatting person over 100m making it ideal to pick up intruders, a long wall or fence.

 Exhibiting at Security Essen, Hall 6, Booth 6D90.
 Wireless technology is coming of age, with two-way communication capabilities now cementing wireless’ reliability.
 Vanderbilt’s SPC Wireless range includes detectors, panic buttons, fobs, and a transceiver, and has a number of benefits intended to make installers’ day-to-day work life easier.
 The SPC wireless range can extend to 500 meters, proving a more cost effective alternative than having to wire an entire building with cable.
 This range of 500 meters also cuts down on install time, ultimately cutting down on an installer’s expenses.
 SPC Wireless devices use the industry-leading Energizer® lithium batteries, meaning an extended battery life of five years.
 This means installers don’t have to go to site as often to keep changing out batteries, freeing up time for more urgent tasks.
 Settings for the SPC Wireless range are all configurable over the air.
 Again, this reduces the need for time-consuming site visits.
 Most other products require the physical need to flick dipswitches to change commands but Vanderbilt’s SPC Wireless is aimed at convenience first.
 All-in-all, installs for SPC Wireless are designed to be hassle-free.
 You just put up the control panel, wire the mains to it, place the wireless detector in position, and you’re good to go.
 In contrast, a wired solution can take, at a minimum, a day’s work fitting cable.
 By reducing time on site, Vanderbilt’s SPC Wireless can enable installers to get more work done elsewhere, essentially meaning more profits from more jobs.